isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1472.md

 ---
-title: Automatic Flange Spreader
+title: The flange spreader aids the process of separation of two connecting flanges for the replacement of the flange gasket.
+It aids the maintenance of flange joints through a safe and efficient way.
 permalink: /productivity-solutions-grant/solutionrepo/solution1472
 ---

 ### Description

-The flange spreader aids the process of separation of two connecting flanges for the replacement of the flange gasket.
-It aids the maintenance of flange joints through a safe and efficient way.

 ### Details of Solution